 Study Abroad Travel Warning Policy

 Sam Houston State University monitors information relevant to the safety of its study abroad students, faculty, and staff as their safety and security is of the utmost importance.
 In evaluating the safety of travel abroad on university-sponsored study abroad programs, SHSU gives primary consideration to Travel Warnings issued by the U.S. Department of State and the Centers for Disease Control and Prevention.

 SHSU will not approve any student travel to locations currently under U.S. Department of State Travel Warning or locations that come under Travel Warning at any point in the study abroad process, including after the student has departed the U.S. Financial contingency plans should be made to compensate for any penalties incurred due to late program cancellation.
 Check the status of your proposed location here.
 No exceptions will be considered.

 International Health Insurance

-For health information on specific destinations, visit the Centers for Disease Control and Prevention: Traveler's Health page.
+For health information on specific destinations, visit the National Center for Infectious Disease: Traveler's Health page.

 Good Health Abroad

 One factor that is often over looked when students prepare to study abroad is staying healthy.
 Illness can dampen an otherwise great experience while studying abroad.
 Provided below are helpful links to ensure that students remain healthy, or if they should fall ill, know what to do.

 Stage 2: Travel and Arrival at Your New Home